Hand Eczema is also known as Hand

 water, you are also at risk.
 Ironically, water can dry out your skin.

 Whenever you have had your hands in water, it is important to moisturise them thoroughly afterwards.

 When your hand eczema is mild you can treat it very simply.

 When symptoms are severe and don’t respond to the first stages of treatment, then your doctor may look at other options.

-There are some things you can do to help prevent your hand eczema getting worse
+There are some things you can do to help with the management of your hand eczema

 I have had an issue with hand eczema since I was about 16 years old.
 I had always had eczema on other areas of my body, but it wasn’t until I was 16 that it became severe on my hands.

 It started when I began a job as a kitchen assistant.
-I had always wanted to be a cook, as it was a great job for me.
+I had always wanted to be a cook so it was a great job for me.
 Well it was for a few weeks, but the heat and the pot washing triggered my symptoms.

 My hands became red and sore, and extremely itchy.
 At one point my hands were covered in blue plasters.
 Needless to say, I had to leave that job.

 For the next 14 years I had hand eczema in varying severities.
-Sometimes it was very manageable.
-Other times it was hard to live with.
+Sometimes it was very manageable but other times it was hard to live with.